 Step 7: Click the OK button at the bottom of the window to apply your changes and close the Word Options window.

 If you are running out of room on your USB flash drive, consider purchasing a 32 GB or 64 GB option.
-Additionally, there are USB external drive that are very affordable, and can offer terabytes of space.
+Additionally, there are USB external drives that are very affordable and can offer terabytes of space.

 Learn how to save as a .doc file by default in Word 2010 as opposed to .docx if you need to share files with people using older versions of Microsoft Word.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.

 After receiving his Bachelor’s and Master’s degrees in Computer Science he spent several years working in IT management for small businesses.
 However, he now works full time writing content online and creating websites.